suleymanarslan/notebook/zen/philosophy.md

 ## Practice

+> We should find perfect existence through imperfect existence.

 * When we practice zazen we limit our activity to the smallest extent.
 * When you bow, you should just bow; when you sit, you should just sit; when you eat, you should just eat.
 If you do this, the universal nature is there.
+* Pleasure is not different from difficulty.
+Good is not different from bad.
+Bad is good; good is bad.

 ## Communication